mnater/Hyphenopoly/docs/Config.md

     }
 });
 ````
 This list is not conclusive.
-For full documentation see [Setup](./Setup.md).
+For full documentation, see [Setup](./Setup.md).

 #### selectors

-With selectors elements can be selected very precisely without the need of adding classes to the HTML.
+With selectors, elements can be selected very precisely without the need to add classes to the HTML.
 The selectors-object is a list of key-value-pairs where the key is a selector and the value is an object of settings specific to the selected elements.

 ````javascript
 setup: {